cramyy/Anishism/README.md

 8. **Literal Afterlife Directions**
    Many religions offer a clear roadmap to the afterlife—complete with golden gates, harps, or a fiery underworld.
 In **Anishism**, we provide only the vaguest Google Maps pin titled “Somewhere Over Yonder” and wish you luck with that spiritual GPS signal.
-Certainly!
-Here's a satirical addition, with a bit of playful commentary on misconceptions in other religions:

 9. **No need of Huge Temples/Cathedrals/Mosques**
      In Anishism, our holy sites include places like AnishHub, Anish's hamster, your commode, and even your messy backlit keyboard.
 These are the places where true spiritual revelations happen... usually by accident.